 socket, it really doesn't matter how deep it actually will fit

 in the socket if it won't stay there.
-That's kind of like going
+That's kind of like

-off.
-It does not matter how good your OFA scores are if your dog
+down the road.
+So, IMO, it does not matter how good your OFA scores are if your dog

 Conversely, even though a dog passes his PennHip, does that mean

 you can ignore OFA?
 You should easily be able to tell that

 if the femoral ball is sitting on a saucer instead of a deep